-1. Take inventory of your home’s cleaning and maintenance needs.
+1. Take inventory of your home’s cleaning needs.

-Grab a pen and notebook or your iPad and walk into every room of your home.
-List out all the things that need to be done.
-Leave out your weekly cleaning tasks; you don’t want to clutter up your cleaning and maintenance schedule with routine cleaning that you already know to do.
+With a pen and paper, walk into every room of your home.
+List out all the things that need to be done, but leave out your weekly cleaning tasks.
+You don’t want to clutter up your cleaning schedule with tasks that are already part of your routine.

-Some aspects of our home are often overlooked when we think about cleaning and maintenance, such as the hot water heater.
-Look over Martha Stewart’s cleaning checklists and the handy maintenance checklists at Apartment Therapy and Lifehacker.
-Add tasks that apply to you to your list.
+Some aspects of our home are often overlooked when we think about cleaning, such as the hot water heater.

 3. Divide your list into categories: biweekly, monthly, seasonal, biannual, and annual.

-These categories will help you fill out your cleaning and maintenance schedule.
+These categories will help you fill out your cleaning schedule.
 And if you do an annual spring cleaning blitz, you might want to create a separate category for that.

-4. Add all of your cleaning and maintenance tasks to a calendar.
+4. Add all of your cleaning tasks to a calendar.

 5. Test out your new cleaning and maintenance schedule.

-Finally, it’s time to actually clean and maintain your home!
-Follow the calendar as best as you can and test out the timing of your tasks.
-As you go, adjust your calendar as much as you can — maybe you’re cleaning out the refrigerator too many times, so you change it from biweekly to monthly, for instance — and by 2015, you’ll have a complete cleaning and maintenance schedule that is perfectly suited to your needs and your home!
-I’m so inspired right now that I’m going to start my own cleaning and maintenance schedule right now.
-For some more cleaning inspiration, read how to clean a kitchen in 20 minutes or less daily and how to make 6 homemade household cleaners.
+Follow the cleaning schedule as best as you can and test out the timing of your tasks.
+As you go, adjust your calendar — maybe you’re scheduled to clean out the refrigerator before it needs it, so you change it from biweekly to monthly.
+By next year, you’ll have a complete cleaning schedule that is perfectly suited to your needs and your home!